 I plan to contribute to the future work of the Governing Body by being supportive and contributing in any way I can to its continued improvement and success.

-I am a co-opted member of the Governing Body and I am Pastoral Manager at the School.
-I have nearly 30 years of teaching experience, the last 15 here in Market Deeping.
+I have been a co-opted member of the Governing Body for several years and have recently retired after over 30 years in the teaching profession.
 I have a particular interest in Special Education and my aim is to help every child to succeed and discover their own unique talents.

 If you would like to find out more about being a governor please contact any of us, additionally you could visit the National Governors Association Website.

 In order to keep you up-to-date with the work of the Governing Body, we produce this update each term on the school website and in Parent Mail.

 We have three key roles as governors: